ncamic/NC_Capstone/README.md

 # Project Objective:
-Track adoption of AI by state over time
+Track adoption of AI by state over time (using sentiment as a proxy.)
-Compare employment trends across occupations and states Join both datasets by State to assess possible displacement or complementarity of labor and AI
+Compare employment trends across occupations and states.
+Join both datasets by State to assess possible displacement or complementarity of labor and AI.

 # Summary Notes for Module 3 Submission: